alik-git/duckietown-mbrl-lib/early_submission.md

 ### Dream to Control (Dreamer)

 To observe how Duckietown scales with different and more performant MBRL algorithms and to facilitate learning, one of the goals in this project is to develop an implementation of Dreamer \citep{Dreamer}, which does not exist in MBRL-Lib.
-Similar to PlaNet, Dreamer uses a recurrent state space model (RSSM) to represent the underlying MDP with partial observability.
-Where it differs from PlaNet is in the model fitting section and the planning section.
-With Dreamer, the model fitting part is broken into a dynamics learning section and a behavior learning section which does rollouts of imagined trajectories, and finally updates parameters for the action model, and value model using gradients of value estimates for the learning objective.
+Similar to PlaNet, Dreamer uses a recurrent state space model (RSSM) to represent the underlying MDP with partial observability by using PlaNet as a world model.
+Where it differs from PlaNet is in the model fitting section and the lack of a planning section.
+With Dreamer, the model fitting part is broken into a dynamics learning section and a behavior learning section which does rollouts of imagined trajectories, and finally updates parameters for the action model, and value model using gradients of value estimates of imagined states for the learning objective.
 Since these trajectories are imagined, the authors utilize reparameterization for continuous actions and states.
 Lastly, Dreamer computes the state from history during the environment interaction step, with noise added to the action for exploration.

 In the paper, the authors run Dreamer on the DeepMind control suite, similar to PlaNet.
-However, their implementation is in TensorFlow, and will need to be re-implemented in PyTorch for direct comparison.
+However, since the original implementation is in TensorFlow, it will need to be re-implemented in PyTorch for direct comparison to other algorithms in MBRL-Lib.

 ## Background